X

 | Interchangeable? | NO – tartrate ≠ succinate!
 Not interchangeable 1:1! | |

-The MERIT-HF trial from 1999 is the reason.
-In this large randomised trial in patients with stable heart failure (NYHA class II–IV), metoprolol succinate XL achieved a 34% reduction in all-cause mortality.
-These data exist exclusively for succinate XL — tartrate has never been studied in a comparable heart failure trial.
-This is why guidelines specify: in heart failure, always metoprolol succinate XL — not tartrate, even if it is cheaper or more readily available.
+The MERIT-HF study from 1999 is the reason.
+In this large randomised study, a reduction in overall mortality of 34% was demonstrated in patients with stable heart failure (NYHA II–IV) on metoprolol succinate-ZOK.
+These data exist exclusively for succinate-ZOK – tartrate was never investigated in a comparable heart failure study.
+That is why the guideline rule is: in heart failure always metoprolol succinate (ZOK) – not tartrate, even if it is cheaper or currently available.
 Record the exact salt form in your digital medication plan.

-The correct salt form is just as important in dosing as the dose itself.
-For heart failure, succinate XL with slow up-titration is mandatory — too rapid a start can destabilise cardiac function.
+The correct salt form is just as important in the dosing as the dose itself.
+For heart failure, succinate-ZOK with slow building up is mandatory – too fast a start can destabilise the heart function.

 | Indication | Starting dose | Target dose | Salt form |